JCMexplains/writing-for-success-2023/textbook.md

 ### Common Sentence Errors

-Fragments often occur because of some common error, such as starting a sentence with a preposition, a dependent word, an infinitive, or a gerund.
+Fragments often occur when you start a sentence with a preposition, a dependent word, an infinitive, or a gerund.
 If you use the six basic sentence patterns when you write, you should be able to avoid these errors.

-When you see a preposition, check to see that it is part of a sentence containing a subject and a verb.
-If it is not connected to a complete sentence, it is a fragment, and you will need to fix this type of fragment by combining it with another sentence.
-You can add the prepositional phrase to the end of the sentence.
-If you add it to the beginning of the other sentence, insert a comma after the prepositional phrase.
+When you see a prepositional phrase, check to see that it is part of a sentence with a subject and a main verb.
+Here, the prepostional phrase *After walking over two miles* is not part of a sentence with a subject and a main verb, so it is a fragment.

-##### Fragment Example 1

-> **Fragment**: After walking over two miles.
+> **Prepositional phrase fragment**: After walking over two miles.
 John remembered his wallet.

->
+You can fix it by attaching it to the front of its neighbor complete sentence:

-> **Fixed**: After walking over two miles, John remembered his wallet.
+> **Fixed by adding to the front**: After walking over two miles, John remembered his wallet.

->
+Or you can fix it by attaching it to the back of its neighbor complete sentence:

-> **Fixed**: John remembered his wallet after walking over two miles.
+> **Fixed by adding to the back**: John remembered his wallet after walking over two miles.

 ##### Fragment Example 2